Talvish/Tales/README.md

 a) In process of moving from Jetty 8.x/JDK 1.6 to Jetty 9.x/JDK 1.8, and
 b) Adding polymorphic data handling for transport/storage

-Right now the storage system is not compiling given recent changes that were pushed and I don't expect to be update soon.
+Note: Right now the storage system is not compiling and I don't expect to be updating it soon.

 A bit of history